bmaelum/fastapi/README.md

 ## Getting Started
 ### Requirements
-Make sure you have installed the requirements found in requirements.txt in a virtual environment using conda or virtualenv.
+Make sure you have installed the requirements found in requirements.txt in a virtual environment using tools such as conda or virtualenv.

 ### Running the code
 ```